 Each year, as part of the annual budget process, the Community Services Department lists the accomplishments for the past year and the status of the goals and strategies that were adopted for the previous year.
-On the following two pages are excerpts from the adopted Fiscal Year 2015-2016 and FY 2016-2017 budgets that relate to General Plan and other Planning programs.
-A brief summary of the Department's success towards fulfilling each goal from the previous year is provided in the two charts.
+On the following two pages are excerpts from the adopted Fiscal Year 2017-2018 budget that relates to General Plan and other Planning programs.
+A brief summary of the Department's success towards fulfilling each goal from the previous year is provided in the chart.